openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 ### 2. Filtering Stripes when reading ORC files

-*Index types supported: Bloom Index, MinMax Index*
+*Index types supported: BloomIndex, MinMaxIndex*

 Similar to Split filtering above, when using the Hive connector to read ORC tables, Stripes can be filtered out based on the specified predicate.
 This reduces the amount